Sleepytale Logo

 Keep the philosophy in mind and let the nursery stay simple:

-- Keep screens out.
-Montessori and pediatric guidance both keep babies screen free, so any companion should be audio only; Sleepytale runs screen off for babies.
+• Keep screens out.
+Montessori and pediatric guidance both keep babies screen free, so anything else in the room should be audio only; Cleo in Sleepytale can be heard with the screen fully off.

 The Bottom Line

 For a hands on Montessori nursery, the guidance is clear: Lovevery for beautifully curated stage kits, PlanToys for sustainable wooden materials, and Manhattan Toy or Hape for classic grasping toys.
-Sleepytale follows the same Montessori spirit in a calm companion, staying screen off for babies as soothing lullabies and a gentle voice, then growing into child led stories and in depth lessons your child chooses at their own pace.
+Sleepytale follows the same Montessori spirit without being a toy at all: it is an AI friend named Cleo, soothing lullabies and a gentle voice with the screen off for a baby, then the stories, musicals, rhymes, lessons, and chats your child asks for at their own pace, any time of day.

 Verdict: Build your hands on Montessori nursery around a few real wooden and grasping toys from Lovevery, PlanToys, Manhattan Toy, and Hape.
-Then add Sleepytale as the calm, follow the child companion that soothes naps and bedtime now and grows into stories and lessons later.
+Then add Sleepytale as the follow the child friend who soothes naps and bedtime now and grows into stories, songs, lessons, and conversations later.

 Frequently Asked Questions